Professor of Psychology

 What do I do for fun?
 Glad you asked.
 I am a dedicated runner having logged over 33,000 miles, play basketball regularly and attend international meetings on psychology.

-Download a copy of the current Institutional Review Board (IRB) package and forms (DOC) (PDF)
+Please download copies of the current Institutional Review Board (IRB) forms from the IRB web site.